tormod17/CV/README.md

 ## Thinkful (March 2015 - June 2015)

-- Part-time online Front-end development course, working in the evening and weekends.
+- Part-time online Front-end development course.
 - Introduction to HTML5, CSS3,  Javascript, Jquery, Chrome develpoer tools and development best practices.
-- Once a week tuition with online mentor, assisting in development of 10 various differnet projecs.
+- Once a week tuition with online mentor, assisting in development of 10 various different projects.

 ## Freelance Work

-- **Boat Launch** : Web app listing spots where people can launch their boats across europe.
+- **Boat Launch** : Web app listing spots where boat owners can launch their boats across europe.
 Using google maps API.
-- **Unitie** : Website /platform for Brands to link with Student societies ofr sponsoreship.
+- **Unitie** : Website /platform for Brands to link with Student societies for sponsorship.
 Using Redis database.
 - **Ajoupas Barbados** : Website advertising holiday rentals in Barbados.
-Using Boostrap framework.
+Using Bootstrap framework.

 ## Other Work Experience